wp-plugins/meks-easy-ads-widget/readme.txt

 == Changelog ==

 = 1.1.4 =
-* Fixed isse with "Add New" button not working on specific OS/Browser configurations
+* Fixed issue with "Add New" button not working on specific OS/Browser configurations

 = 1.1.3 =
 * CSS fix to prevent issue with themes which don't assign widget classes properly